 Some companies find culture difficult, but managing your culture goes hand-in-hand with strategy.
 These are things the board have to think about and we’ll be producing guidance on several aspects of the Code to expand on this.

-7. What changes have been made to place diversity and inclusion at the centre of the succession planning and appointments processes?
+7. What changes have been made to place diversity and inclusion at the centre of the succession planning and appointment processes?

-What we’ve proposed in the Code is references to protected and non-protected characteristics, so we can capture aspects of diversity such as cognitive or socio-economic diversity, beyond those protected ones set out in government legislation.
+What we’ve proposed in the Code is references to protected and non-protected characteristics so that we can capture aspects of diversity such as cognitive or socio-economic diversity, beyond those protected ones set out in government legislation.

 We’d also like to see better reporting on companies’ own internal targets, or where they’re following voluntary external targets such as those set by the Parker Review on ethnic diversity.
 If you set targets, did you meet them?
 If yes, what will you do next?
 If not, will you do something differently or will you change the targets?
 It’s about getting away from a set of generic boilerplate statements to the specifics of reporting.